PatrickJS/awesome-angular/README.md

 * [ngx-img-fallback](https://github.com/VadimDez/ngx-img-fallback) - Load placeholder image on image error, Angular 5+.
 * [ngx-image-zoom](https://github.com/wittlock/ngx-image-zoom) - Angular component for zoomable images.
+* [ngx-image-hero](https://github.com/hm21/ngx-image-hero) - A package to implement hero animations, allowing users to click on images and smoothly zoom them into a larger, immersive view, enhancing the user experience and interaction with images.
 * [ngx-image-compress](https://github.com/dfa1234/ngx-image-compress) - Angular library for uploading and compressing images.
 * [ngx-image-cropper](https://github.com/Mawi137/ngx-image-cropper) - An image cropper for Angular.
 * [ng-cloudimage-responsive](https://github.com/scaleflex/ng-cloudimage-responsive) - Cloudimage responsive plugin will make your website load the exact image size you need depending on your user's screen size.